-3 men pleaded guilty in connection to a plan to bomb a Muslim community in upstate New York
+3 men plead guilty in foiled plot to bomb a Muslim community in New York state

-(CNN)Three men pleaded guilty Friday to criminal terrorism charges in connection with a foiled plot to attack an Islamic community in upstate New York.
+(CNN)Three men pleaded guilty Friday to criminal terrorism charges in connection with a foiled plot to attack an Islamic community in New York state.

 Vincent Vetromile, 20, pleaded guilty to one count of attempted criminal possession of a weapon in the first degree as a crime of terrorism, according to Monroe County District Attorney spokeswoman Calli Marianetti.